 Gone are the days of biltong being beef jerky’s lesser-known cousin.
 In fact, we have even done a biltong vs beef jerky guide for those of you interested in the differences.
 If you’ve tucked into one of our meat snacks (if not, get yourself to our online shop), you’ll know that biltong - when it’s done right - is about as tasty as meat can get.
-We love everything from an old school, traditional biltong recipe to newer variations & dishes.
+We love everything from an old school, traditional biltong recipe, basic biltong recipe to newer variations & dishes from many cultures.

-Our snacks are made with the finest cuts of meat from British and Irish cows.
-We use all-natural ingredients (no funny business) to make our high-grade charcuterie, while our biltong is made with protein-rich, lean strips of silverside beef, rubbed with the best herbs and spices we can get our hands on, and hung to dry.
-It’s not a quick process - but good things come to those who wait, right?
+Our snacks are made with the finest cuts of raw meat from British and Irish cows.
+We use all-natural ingredients (no funny business) to make our high-grade charcuterie, while our biltong is made with protein-rich, lean strips of silverside beef, rubbed with the best herbs and all the spices we can get our hands on, and hung to dry.
+The drying process is not a quick process - but good things come to those who wait, right?

 Now, onto what you can do with our biltong.
 Of course, chowing down on the whole packet in one is tempting.
 And we’re all for that.
-But we want you to know there’s also a whole lot of delicious stuff you can do with Ember biltong.
+But we want you to know there’s also a whole lot of delicious stuff you can do with Ember biltong and has great results.
 We’ve been collecting a few recipes from chefs, homecooks and the woman who fuelled our childhood with hearty food - our mum.
 It turns out there’s more to biltong than meets the eye.
 Or mouth, as the case may be.

 A word from Mum on why cooking with biltong is the best:

-"Biltong is a great addition to so many recipes.
+"Good biltong is a great addition to so many recipes.
 It adds a lovely rich flavour and a nice protein lift.
 It's really easy just to chuck in a quiche or sprinkle over a salad.
-The Ember Chilli flavour even adds a nice kick if you want to spice up a recipe."
+The Ember Chilli flavour even adds a nice kick if you want to spice up an already great recipe."